hackclub/terminalcraft/submissions/SystemAI/readme.md

 Internet speed tests may take a while to compute.

-Weather API requires an active internet connection and a valid API key.
+Weather API requires an active internet connection and a valid API key(One is already there :p).

 <h2>Contributing</h2>